Flybell/Fan-Illusion/README.md

 What happens when we put the two together?

-We can get two types of motion capture illusions.
+Depending on the number of blades we have per fan, we can get two types of motion capture illusions.

 The first type: stationary blades are "captured" by moving blades and seemly move.